 nbdfuse [-o FUSE-OPTION] [-P PIDFILE] [-r] MOUNTPOINT[/FILENAME] URI

-nbdfuse MOUNTPOINT[/FILENAME] --command CMD [ARGS ...] nbdfuse MOUNTPOINT[/FILENAME] --socket-activation CMD [ARGS ...] nbdfuse MOUNTPOINT[/FILENAME] --fd N nbdfuse MOUNTPOINT[/FILENAME] --tcp HOST PORT nbdfuse MOUNTPOINT[/FILENAME] --unix SOCKET nbdfuse MOUNTPOINT[/FILENAME] --vsock CID PORT
+nbdfuse MOUNTPOINT[/FILENAME] [ CMD [ARGS ...] ] nbdfuse MOUNTPOINT[/FILENAME] --command CMD [ARGS ...] nbdfuse MOUNTPOINT[/FILENAME] --fd N nbdfuse MOUNTPOINT[/FILENAME] --tcp HOST PORT nbdfuse MOUNTPOINT[/FILENAME] --unix SOCKET nbdfuse MOUNTPOINT[/FILENAME] --vsock CID PORT

-The FUSE filesystem is mounted at MOUNTPOINT and contains a single virtual file called FILENAME (defaulting to nbd).
-Reads and writes to the virtual file or device are turned into reads and writes to the NBD device.
+nbdfuse is used to mount a Network Block Device (NBD) in the local filesystem.
+The NBD virtual file is mounted at MOUNTPOINT/FILENAME (defaulting to MOUNTPOINT/nbd).
+Reads and writes to the virtual file are turned into reads and writes to the NBD device.

 In nbdfuse ≥ 1.6 you can also create a "naked" mountpoint by mounting over any regular file called MOUNTPOINT (the existing contents of the file do not matter).